Conformal-DP: A Density-Aware Mechanism for Differential Privacy over Riemannian Manifolds via Conformal Transformation: Experimental Results

 \subsection{Results on Synthetic Datasets}

-\paragraph{Setups.} We run all experiments on an AMD EPYC 9575F CPU, with 128GB memory, single-core processing out of 64 cores, and test on the Jupyter Lab environment with Python version 3.11.0.
-There are mandatory libraries used; please refer to the README file when executing the code.
-The code is attached as supplementary materials.

 \paragraph{Synthetic dataset on the sphere (vMF sampling).} Let $\mathcal{M}_{\mathrm{syn}}=\mathcal{S}^{d-1}(R)\subset\mathbb{R}^d$ be the sphere of radius $R$.
-We generate heterogeneously distributed points $x_i\in\mathcal{M}_{\mathrm{syn}}$ from a von Mises--Fisher (vMF) distribution \cite{hillen2017moments} with mean direction $\mu\in\mathbb{R}^d$ ($\|\mu\|_2=1$) and concentration $\kappa\ge 0$, following the acceptance--rejection sampler of Wood~\cite{Wood1994Simulation} (Ulrich, 1984 variant).
+We generate heterogeneously distributed points $x_i\in\mathcal{M}_{\mathrm{syn}}$ from a von Mises--Fisher (vMF) distribution \cite{hillen2017moments} with mean direction $\mu\in\mathbb{R}^d$ ($\|\mu\|_2=1$) and concentration $\kappa\ge 0$, following the acceptance--rejection sampler of Wood~\cite{Wood1994Simulation}, which is based on Ulrich’s hyperspherical rejection-sampling construction \cite{ulrich1984computer}.
 We use the standard deviation (std) parameter to control the data distribution, for example, when std = 0.1, the data distribution is extremely heterogeneous, and when std = 20, the data distribution is nearly uniform.

-\paragraph{Mechanism.} We compare our mechanism to two existing SOTA works on privatizing data on the manifolds: Riemannian-Laplace DP proposed by Reimherr et al. in \cite{reimherr2021differential} and Tangent-Gaussian DP proposed by Utpala et al. in \cite{utpala2022differentially}. \emph{The implementation details and hyperparameters are shown in Appendix \ref{app:alg-detail}}.
+\paragraph{Mechanism.} We compare our mechanism to \textbf{three} existing state-of-the-art works: (a) the Riemannian-Laplace DP \cite{reimherr2021differential}, which injects Laplacian noise to the Fr{\'e}chet mean, (b) the K-Norm gradient-based DP mechanism \cite{soto2022shape}, which treats the Fr{\'e}chet mean as a minimizer of an objective function and injects noises to gradient updates in solving for the mean and (c) the Tangent-Gaussian DP \cite{utpala2022differentially}, which injects Gaussian noise in the tangent space to achieve $(\varepsilon,\delta)$-DP. \emph{The implementation details and hyperparameters are provided in Appendix \ref{app:alg-detail}}.